nii-yamagishilab/project-NN-Pytorch-scripts/README.md

 2. [Harmonic-plus-noise NSF with trainable sinc filter](https://nii-yamagishilab.github.io/samples-nsf/nsf-v3.html)

 3. [Harmonic-plus-noise NSF with fixed FIR filter](https://nii-yamagishilab.github.io/samples-nsf/nsf-v2.html)

+All projects come with pre-trained models on CMU-arctic (4 speakers) and a demo script to run/train/inference.

 This is the re-implemetation of projects based on [CURRENNT](https://github.com/nii-yamagishilab/project-CURRENNT-public).
 All the papers published so far used CURRENNT implementation.